Inside

 Function: adjective

-Etymology: Late Latin bovinus, from Latin bov-, bos ox, cow -- more at
+Etymology: Late Latin bovinus, from Latin bov-, bos ox, cow -- more at COW

 Date: 1817